 How Does It Work?

 Radiofrequency treatments heat the deeper dermis in a controlled manner to between 65°C and 75° without heating the epidermis enough to cause damage .
-This temperature alters the natural qualities of collagen in the dermis, allowing collagen production and remodelling, as well as an immediate skin tightening .
+This temperature alters the natural qualities of collagen in the dermis, allowing collagen production and remodeling, as well as immediate skin tightening .

 Do Radiofrequency Treatments Tighten Skin?

 One radiofrequency treatment that was approved by the FDA to treat eye wrinkles in 2002, and for full-face treatment in 2004, is Thermage .
-FDA approval was based on a large study that evaluated the treatments ability to reduce eye wrinkles in 79 women and 7 men.
+FDA approval was based on a large study that evaluated the ability of the treatment to reduce eye wrinkles in 79 women and 7 men.

 In this study, a single Thermage radiofrequency treatment reduced wrinkles in the eye area and provided a lift to the brow area without damaging the epidermis .
 This indicated a heat-induced tightening effect that became more pronounced with time – which is consistent with a thermal wound-healing response .